HHS/simpler-grants-gov/documentation/decisions/adr/0004-api-framework.md

 ## Context and Problem Statement

-This ADR is to decide what python framework to use for the backend API of grants.gov.
-Python was chosen as the language for the backend API in [ADR #3](https://github.com/HHS/grants-api/blob/main/documentation/decisions/adr/0003-api-language.md).
+This ADR is to decide what python framework to use for the back-end API of grants.gov.
+Python was chosen as the language for the back-end API in [ADR #3](https://github.com/HHS/grants-api/blob/main/documentation/decisions/adr/0003-api-language.md).

 ## Decision Drivers <!-- RECOMMENDED -->